-Family Biotic Index (FBI): The 2015 SHEP field sampling results produced a score of 5.2 for the Hardwood Creek 'Above' site.
-This score corresponds to a "Fair" rating on the Family Biotic Index stream health chart.
-The FBI trend indicates an improving stream health, although it stayed stable in the last two years.
-The data from year to year is variable; however, the data from 2014 and 2015 samples are nearly identical.
-They have similar sample sizes, dominant families, EPT families, total number of families, and FBI scores.
-The same EPT families have been represented in the samples for many years.
+Family Biotic Index (FBI): The 2016 SHEP field sampling results produced a score of 4.8 for the Hardwood Creek 'Above' site.
+This score corresponds to a "Good" rating on the Family Biotic Index stream health chart.
+The FBI trend indicates an improving stream health.
+The data from year to year is variable; however, the data since 2014 has been similar.
+They have similar dominant families, EPT families, total number of families, and FBI scores.
+The same EPT families have been represented in the samples for many years (one more in 2016).
 Variability in family representation may be caused by environmental factors including water levels, habitat availability, or other sources of disturbance in the area.

 Number of individuals: A large sample offers more confidence for a more reliable data set.
 SHEP protocol requires a minimum of 100 individual invertebrates to be picked and identified per sample.
-184 invertebrates were identified in this sample, this is a good sample size.
+128 invertebrates were identified in this sample, this is a good sample size.